If you’re applying for R&D Tax Credits, you need to identify a ‘competent professional’. But who qualifies as a competent professional?

 - have accumulated experience and be recognised as having a successful track record.

 This amounts to someone who knows what kind of development work is needed to move your project work forward.
-And someone who can differentiate between work that contributes to R&D and work that’s ‘routine’.
+And someone who can differentiate between work that meets HMRC’s definition of qualifying R&D and work that’s ‘routine’.
 Which means it doesn’t contribute to any kind of advance.

 The crux of any R&D Tax Credits claim is proving your work addresses scientific or technological uncertainties.